 Safe-haven Treasures could have little to no yield, nor would investment-grade corporate bonds.
 You may want to put your money in lower-risk stocks like utilities or consumer staples or longer-dated Treasuries or REITs.

 5. You may change your investment strategy to incorporate physical assets.Get started with Wealthsimple Trade.
-Sign up today and start building your portfolio with a free stock.
+Sign up today and start building your portfolio.

 Are negative interest rates a good idea?

 Low rates are often a sign of a struggling economy.
 When rates decrease, people are more likely to stimulate the economy by taking out loans and swiping their credit cards.
 There’s evidence that negative interest rates may not boost flagging economies, hurt banks, savers and companies in the long run.
 The reality is that the banking system was built on positive interest rates.

 It can be extremely difficult to get out of negative interest rates and the global financial system could get stuck.
 Right now, Europe and Japan are stuck at negative rates, which continues to trouble the banking system in Europe.

 Trade stocks commission-freeStart trading